 There are many ways you can show your support for our disabled veterans.
 Your support could enable a veteran to become more mobile by funding our physiotherapy programme, or put a smile on our residents’ faces by funding a party in our social and recreation department.
 Any size donation is greatly appreciated and will help to transform the lives of veterans living with severe disabilities.

-£17 will enable a resident to receive vital speech therapy, helping them to learn to speak again after a brain injury.
+£14 will enable a resident to receive a session of vital speech therapy, helping them to learn to speak again after a brain injury.

-OTs assess and assist in re-educating residents to promote safety and independence within the kitchen, in order to continue doing those everyday activities that may have become difficult, using different adaptions that can make the task easier, which in turn can also boost morale and confidence.”
-Jane, Occupational Therapist
+OTs assess and assist in re-educating residents to promote safety and independence within the kitchen, in order to continue doing those everyday activities that may have become difficult, using different adaptions that can make the task easier, which in turn can also boost morale and confidence.

-£57 an hour will fund our physiotherapy department to enable our residents to increase their mobility and independence.
+£37 will pay for a resident to have an hour of physiotherapy to enable them to increase their mobility and independence.

-When I came here I couldn’t walk or move my arms, and I am walking now with a stick and I am starting to use my arms which is absolutely excellent for me.”
-Scott, former resident
+When I came here I couldn’t walk or move my arms, and I am walking now with a stick and I am starting to use my arms which is absolutely excellent for me.

-£215 will provide all the arts and crafts materials used in our Social and Recreation department for one month, enabling residents to participate in creative hobbies, improving hand-eye co-ordination, and increasing their sense of achievement and fulfillment.
+£125 will provide all the arts and crafts materials used in our Social and Recreation department for one month, enabling residents to participate in creative hobbies, improving hand-eye co-ordination, and increasing their sense of achievement and fulfilment.

-Social and recreation helps to develop friendships, my confidence and I get to learn new skills.”Ted, former resident
+Social and recreation helps to develop friendships, my confidence and I get to learn new skills.

 £500 will provide new and varied experiences and opportunities for social interaction by funding an outing for up to eight residents on our wheelchair accessible coach.
 We plan an average of two trips per month to a variety of destinations to suit everyone’s tastes.